 The Front Face

-The most scariest take off must definitely be the Front Face – North East to North-North-West but best in light Northerly
+The scariest take off must definitely be the Front Face – North East to North-North-West, but best in light Northerly

 The Gully